rlancaste/kstars-on-osx-craft/README.md

 	#
 	git clone https://github.com/rlancaste/kstars-on-osx-craft.git

-	# if you do already have it:
+	# if you do already have it and just want to update:
-	# (if you changed something then you will have to work that out)
+	# (Note, if you changed the locaiton then you will have to work that out)
 	cd ~/Projects/kstars-on-osx-craft
 	git pull

+	# You might need to do this to the scripts to make them executable on your system.
+	chmod +x build-kstars.sh
 ```

 ### Editing the build-env.sh file to reflect your installation